-A peculiar sight enthrals your imaginative mind to wonder and gasp in awe!
+A peculiar sight enthralls your imaginative mind to wonder and gasp in awe!
 EMPAC (Experimental Media and Performing Arts Center) facility captivates you with an avant-garde expression of a wooden ellipsoid inside a glazed cuboid designed by Grimshaw Architects.
-The vision crafts the Rensselaer Polytechnic Institute with an innovative immersive performance environment, housed in a singular structure that conveys the project’s momentous contribution to the campus.
+The vision crafts the Rensselaer Polytechnic Institute with an innovative immersive performance environment, housed in a singular structure that conveys the project’s noteworthy contribution to the campus.

-Slashed along a steep hill, the EMPAC ropes a 1,200-seat concert hall, a 400-seat theatre, three performance studios abutting along with recording and editing facilities.
-Within the glazed linear envelope, the concert hall forms the centrepiece as an immense curvaceous wooden ‘hull’ clad in sustainable western red cedar.
+Slashed along a steep hill, the EMPAC ropes a 1,200-seat concert hall, a 400-seat theatre, three performance studios abutting, and recording and editing facilities.
+The concert hall forms the centerpiece within the glazed linear envelope as an immense curvaceous wooden ‘hull’ clad in sustainable western red cedar.
 Evoking the beauty and craftsmanship of a fine musical instrument, the soaring hall attunes to world-class performances and entertainment.

-The architects manifested the acoustic performance in the building’s external design and identity, viewed by the public almost as a musical instrument, symbolic of the fine acoustics that awaits to enthral you within.
-Experimental studios, recording spaces and the theatre sit adjacent, their rectilinear volumes embedded into the slope in Experimental Media and Performing Arts Center.
+The architects manifested the acoustic performance in the building’s exterior design and identity, viewed by the public almost as a musical instrument, symbolic of the fine acoustics that awaits to enthrall you within.
+Experimental studios, recording spaces, and the theatre sit adjacent, their rectilinear volumes embedded into the Experimental Media and Performing Arts Center slope.
 The hybrid fly tower and audience chamber of the theatre bequeath flexibility to the stage proscenium productions and that in the round.

 Project Name: Experimental Media and Performing Arts Center (EMPAC)

 Architecture Firm: Grimshaw Architects